stsievert/swix/README.md

 * operators (+, etc) and various functions (sin, etc) that operate on entire arrays
 * easy initializers for 1D and 2D arrays
-* dot product, matrix inversion, solution to linear system of equations
+* dot product, matrix inversion, eigenvalues, etc
 * machine learning algorithms (SVM, kNN, SVD/PCA, more to come)
-* One dimensional Fourier transforms
+* one dimensional Fourier transforms
 * speed optimization for operators/select simple functions/all complex functions

 When I was crafting this library, I primarily followed the footsteps and